mirakc/mirakc/docs/config.md

 ### Local Tracker

-A local tracker tracks On-Air TV programs by collecting EIT [p/f] sections of a service every minute using a local tuner.
+A local tracker tracks on-air TV programs by collecting EIT [p/f] sections of a service every minute using a local tuner.

 It's **strongly** recommended to assign a dedicated tuner for a local tracker